DumbergerL/alpaca-server/alpaca-server/README.md

     "name": "THREE",
     "value": 3
   },
   "cardpile-cards": 24
 ```

-With the Alpace Endpoint you can get the current Game state.
-In `other_players` you can see the names of the other players, how many cards they have on theyre hand, the score and the coins they have.
-The `hand`-Attribute shows you your own Handcards. `my_turn` tells you if its your turn to invoke an action.
+With the Alpace Endpoint you can get the current game state.
+In `other_players` you can see the names of the other players, how many cards they have on their hand, their score and the coins they have.
+The `hand` array contains your cards. `my_turn` tells you if its your turn to invoke an action.
 The `score` shows you the value of all your coins.
-In `coins` all your coins are stored.
-On `discared_card` you can see the peek of the Discardpile.
-The `cardpile-cards` give you information how many cards remains, that can be drawed.
+In `coins` all your coins are stored. `discared_card` contains the current card on top of the discard pile.
+The `cardpile-cards` give you information on how many cards remain, that can be drawn.

 ### Perform an action
 * Route: `/alpaca?id=Bto2`